with

 However, if your shop temperature is below 70° your chances of achieving a truly transparent lay-up are greatly diminished.

-If you are going to add a second layer of glass below the waterline it is best to do this AFTER the full glass layer is tack free.
+Additional Layers of Glass - If you are going to add a second layer of glass below the waterline it is best to do this AFTER the full glass layer is tack free.
 West Systems has done research and found the best multiple hand lay-ups result by doing it this way.
 Two layers of glass wet-out together will swell more with resin and excess resin cannot be removed to make the most light-weight lay-up.
 AGAIN, follow all my tips above for achieving a transparent glass wet-out.

-After the glass wet-out, additional coats to fill the weave require "tipping off".
-Drag the tip of a dry foam brush over the surface of the wet resin to remove any air bubbles.
 If you apply a seal coat to your bare wood and then wet-out your glass as I suggest the wood will be totally sealed and you will no longer have any "off gassing" of the wood.
 This means you can use cooler shop temperatures and a medium hardener with your resin for a faster set-up times for the fill coats.

 Any Exterior Seam Tape glass applied to your boat such as exterior deck/hull seam tape and stem reinforcement must also be applied utilizing the warm temperature / thin resin techniques outlined above, for it to be transparent.